J.F. Jacques is our next player on our By The Numbers series. A capsule of his season exists after the jump.

 Click Here to visit our NHL main page “Too Many Men” – Fansided’s Hockey Home on the Internets

-Topics: Jean-Francois Jacques
+Tags: Jean-Francois Jacques